-- A DVD drive - A hard drive with 60 to 100 gigabytes (GB) of available space - A third-party zip utility such as ZIP Reader, 7-Zip, or WinZip[®] - SAS[®], SPSS[®], Stata[®] or similar analysis software.
+- The password provided by the HCUP Central Distributor - A hard drive with 60 to 100 gigabytes (GB) of space available

+- A third-party zip utility such as ZIP Reader, SecureZIP®, WinZip®, or Stuffit Expander® - SAS®, SPSS®, Stata® or similar analysis software.

-The total size of the comma-delimitated files of the NEDS is about 14 GB.
-The NEDS files loaded into SAS are about 11 GB.
-In SAS, the largest use of space typically occurs during a sort, which requires work space about three times the size of the file.
-Thus, the NEDS files would require about 33 GB of available workspace to perform a sort.
+The total size of the CSV version of the NEDS is 19 GB.
+The NEDS files loaded into SAS are about 15 GB.
+In SAS, the largest use of space typically occurs during PROC SORT, which requires work space about three times the size of the file.
+Thus, the NEDS files would require at least 45 GB of available workspace to perform a sort procedure.
 Most SAS data steps will require twice the storage of the file, so that both the input and output files can coexist.
-The NEDS files loaded into SPSS are under 30 GB.
+The NEDS files loaded into SPSS are about 30 GB.
 Because Stata loads the entire file into memory, it may not be possible to load every data element in the NEDS Core file into Stata.

-Stata users will need to maximize memory and use the "skip" option to select a subset of variables.
+Stata users will need to maximize memory and use the "skip" option to select a subset of data elements.
 More details are provided in the Stata load programs.